 And sources of local updates –

 South London press.
-Probably our last notable local newspaper, after the Wandsworth Guardian was subsumed in to the wider Newsquest empire, renamed the Wandsworth Times, and lost both paper distribution and much of its more local content.
+Probably our last notable local newspaper, after the Wandsworth Guardian was subsumed in to the wider Newsquest empire, renamed the Wandsworth Times, and lost much of its more local content.
 The South London Press is based in Charlton, partly funded by donations, and does actually have reporters and covers proper local news.
 It’s distributed fortnightly in paper form in a variety of local locations.